-Service.Vilter@Copeland.com
+Service.Vilter@Emerson.com

-If the defective part or product is a motor or starter, please complete the form in Table 7-1 and return it to:
+If the defective part or product is a motor or starter, please complete the form on the next page and return it to:

-Service.Vilter@Copeland.com
+Service.Vilter@Emerson.com.

 STEP 3.
 VilterTM will communicate with you, if necessary, to ascertain additional information and will reasonably assist with the OEM to determine the part/product's warranty status.